MicrosoftDocs/visualstudio-docs/docs/ide/signing-in-to-visual-studio.md

 <a name="add-and-switch"></a>

-## Add and switch user accounts
+## Add and switch user accounts to Visual Studio

 If you have multiple Microsoft accounts and/or work or school accounts, you can add them all to Visual Studio so that you can access the resources from any account without having to sign in to it separately.

-After you add multiple accounts on one machine, that set of accounts roams with you if you sign in to Visual Studio on another machine.
+After you add multiple accounts on one machine, that group of accounts roams with you if you sign in to Visual Studio on another machine.

 > [!NOTE]
 > Although the account names roam, the credentials do not.
 You'll be prompted to enter credentials for those other accounts the first time you attempt to use their resources on a new machine.

-### Add an additional account to Visual Studio
++ **Add an additional account to Visual Studio**:

   ::: moniker range="<=vs-2019"

   To add an additional account to Visual Studio:

   1. Choose **File** > **Account Settings**.
   1. From **All Accounts**, choose an account by using the **+** or the **Add** dropdown.
   1. On the **Sign in to your account** page, select the account or choose **Use another account**.
 Follow the prompts to enter the new account credentials.

   (Optional) Now you use the Add Connected Service dialog and see the Azure services associated with the account you just added.
 You should see all the services associated with the specified subscription.
 Even though you're not currently signed into Visual Studio with the second account, you are signed in to that account's services and resources.
 [Learn more about accessing the resources associated with accounts in Visual Studio](./sign-in-access-multiple-accounts.md).

   ::: moniker-end

   ::: moniker range="vs-2022"

   To add an additional account to Visual Studio:

   1. Select the icon with your profile name in the upper-right corner of the Visual Studio environment.
   1. Select **Add another account** and then choose an account to sign into.
   1. On the **Sign in to your account** page, select the account or choose **Use another account**.
 Follow the prompts to enter the new account credentials.

-You can also add an additional account from the **Account settings** dialog:

-1. Select the icon with your profile name in the upper-right corner of the Visual Studio environment.
-Then, select **Account settings** to manage your accounts.
-You can also open the Account Settings dialog by going to **File** > **Account Settings...**.
-1. From **All Accounts**, choose an account by using the **+ Add** dropdown.
-1. On the **Sign in to your account** page, select the account or choose **Use another account**.
-Follow the prompts to enter the new account credentials.

   ::: moniker-end

-### Add a GitHub account to Visual Studio

-::: moniker range="<=vs-2019"

-Starting with Visual Studio 2019 version 16.8, you’ll be able to add both GitHub and GitHub Enterprise accounts to your keychain.
-You’ll be able to add and leverage them just as you do with Microsoft accounts, which means that you’ll have an easier time accessing your GitHub resources across Visual Studio.

-::: moniker-end

-::: moniker range="vs-2022"

-You can add both GitHub and GitHub Enterprise accounts to your keychain.
-You can add and leverage them just as you do with Microsoft accounts, enabling you to easily access your GitHub resources across Visual Studio.

-::: moniker-end

-For detailed instructions, see [Work with GitHub accounts in Visual Studio](work-with-github-accounts.md).
++ **Add a GitHub account** to Visual Studio by following the instructions in the article, [Work with GitHub accounts in Visual Studio](work-with-github-accounts.md).

-### Add a multi-factor authentication (MFA) enabled account to Visual Studio
++ **Add a multi-factor authentication enabled account** to Visual Studio by following the instructions in the article, [Work with accounts that require multi-factor authentication (MFA)](work-with-multi-factor-authentication.md).

-::: moniker range="<=vs-2019"

-Starting with Visual Studio 2019 version 16.6, users can access resources secured via CA policies such as MFA.
-To use this enhanced workflow, you'll need to opt into using your system's default web browser as the mechanism to add and reauthenticate Visual Studio accounts.
-For detailed instructions, see [Work with accounts that require multi-factor authentication (MFA)](work-with-multi-factor-authentication.md)

-::: moniker-end

-::: moniker range="vs-2022"

-You can also access resources secured via CA policies such as MFA.
-To use this enhanced workflow, you'll need to opt into using your system's default web browser as the mechanism to add and reauthenticate Visual Studio accounts.
-For detailed instructions, see [Work with accounts that require multi-factor authentication (MFA)](work-with-multi-factor-authentication.md)

-::: moniker-end

 ## Sign out of your account